 No one deliberately sets out to drive dangerously.
 But when deadlines are as tight as your margins, it’s easy for safety problems to slip off your radar.
 Fleet managers can develop a “don’t ask, don’t tell” attitude because the job is getting done.
 Drivers feel that they can’t refuse an unreasonable assignment, so instead cut corners, or simply develop habits from years on the road that are hard to shake.

-• Risky driving is not just a safety issue, there are knock-on effects as well, from penalties to increased costs and damage to your business’s reputation.
-Here are some red flags to look out for in identifying any at-risk drivers in your organisation:
+Risky driving is not just a safety issue, there are knock-on effects as well, from penalties to increased costs and damage to your business’s reputation.
+Here are some red flags to look out for in identifying any at-risk drivers in your organization:

-• Harsh Braking: This is often a sign of aggressive driving or failure to maintain a safe following distance.
-It also increases the risk of jack-knifing, uses more fuel, damages the brakes, reduces the lifespan of the vehicle’s tyres and increases emissions.
+- Harsh Braking: This is often a sign of aggressive driving or failure to maintain a safe following distance.
+It also increases the risk of jack-knifing, uses more fuel, damages the brakes, reduces the lifespan of the vehicle’s tires and increases emissions.

-• Hard Cornering: Taking a turn too fast increases the risk of a roll-over or loss of control and puts other vehicle on the road in danger.
+- Hard Cornering: Taking a turn too fast increases the risk of a roll-over or loss of control and puts other vehicles on the road in danger.

-• Poor Fatigue Management: If a driver is skipping their rest breaks they are as much a risk on the road as a drunk driver.
+- Poor Fatigue Management: If a driver is skipping their rest breaks they are as much risk on the road as a drunk driver.

-• Failure to complete diaries: If a driver is not filling out their paper work diary correctly, (or at all) it not only makes your business a compliance risk, but could be an indicator of a pattern of behaviours they don’t want you to know about.
+- Failure to complete diaries: If a driver is not filling out their paperwork diary correctly, (or at all) it not only makes your business a compliance risk but could be an indicator of a pattern of behaviors they don’t want you to know about.

-Installing GPS vehicle tracking onto the vehicle allows at-risk behaviours to be detected, recorded and sent back to the office in real-time.
-This can be speeding offences or pinpointing exact driver whereabouts in remote areas.
+Installing GPS vehicle tracking onto the vehicle allows at-risk behaviors to be detected, recorded and sent back to the office in real-time.
+This can be speeding offenses or pinpointing exact driver whereabouts in remote areas.

 Drivers may feel tempted, or pressured, to skip a rest break to get ahead of schedule.
 Hours of Services and Electric logging devices calculate work and rest periods, giving drivers regular reminders for breaks.
 If they skip their rest, management is alerted so they can address the problem when it happens, not after the fact.